The thing that makes Encryption work

 You won’t thank me for this, it will be one more long boring task to work your way through, but if you don’t do it – you, or whoever inherits your environment, may well curse the name of whoever introduced encryption into your workplace.
 And that would be a shame.

-One thought on “The thing that makes Encryption work
+2 thoughts on “The thing that makes Encryption work

 1. Pingback: T-SQL Tuesday 167 – Encryption and Data Protection Roundup | Matthew McGiffen Data